benzen/api-docs/tools/docs-report/resources/report/welcome.md

 1. Add ClojureScript-specific usage examples to the manual docfiles (by copying over those scraped from clojuredocs, and then editing them)
 1. Create docfiles for missing symbols.

-__How can I help?__

-The table below will help us track what is done and what is left to do.
-If you want to help out, sift through the table to find a symbol to update, then submit a PR for that docfile.
-Thanks!